Paint Your Own Pet Rock

 Steps

-• Choose a few different size and shape rocks to decorate.
+• Choose a few different sizes and shaped rocks to decorate.

-• Paint a base color.
+• Paint a base color on your rock.
 Let dry.
-Repeat for a darker color.
+Repeat a second coat of paint for a more complete and deep, finished look.

 • Make an animal or a silly creature.
 Add spots, stripes or other paint details next.
-Let dry.
+Let dry completely before adding the decorative details.

 • Discuss what shape would make a beak or arm or foot...we kept to basic shapes like ovals, circles, squares and diamonds for beaks to make the pieces.
-Draw on foam with a pencil if your child can cut out small items.
+Draw on foam with a pencil and cut out your shapes to glue.

-• If you glued items on the back like arms, feet, dry on waxed or parchment paper to avoid sticking.
+• If you glued items on the back like arms, feet, dry your pet rock on waxed or parchment paper to avoid sticking.

 • Add a couple coats of Mod Podge or spray with acrylic spray.
 This will help protect the colors from washing off if you place it outside and give it a nice sheen.
 If you are using the spray, spray outside for proper ventilation (adult step).